Page Reviewed / Updated - June 2019

-For an elderly person to be eligible for nursing home care, assisted living, or in-home care from Medicaid, they must have limited income and assets.
+For an elderly person to be eligible for nursing home care, assisted living, adult foster care, or in-home care from Medicaid, they must have limited income and assets.
 To prevent candidates from simply giving away their money or resources to qualify for Medicaid, the federal government implemented the “look-back period”.
 This is a set period of time prior to the individual’s application during which the Medicaid administering agency reviews all the financial transactions that the senior has made.
 If a transaction is found in violation of the look back period’s rules, the applicant will be assessed a penalty.
 Penalties come in the form of a period of time that the applicant is made ineligible for Medicaid.
-This means they will not be able to receive care services paid for by Medicaid for a certain number of months.
+This means they will not be able to receive care services paid for by Medicaid for a certain number of months, or sometimes, even years.

 In 49 of the 50 states, the length of the look back period is 5 years (60 months).
-As of 2018, the one exception to this rule is California, which has a 2.5 year (30 month) look back period.
+As of 2019, the one exception to this rule is California, which has a 2.5 year (30 month) look back period.
 The look back period begins the date that one applies for Medicaid.
-For instance, if an elderly individual completes an application for Medicaid on July 15, 2017, then the look back period begins on that date and goes back 5 years to July 15, 2012 (or in California, back to Jan.
-15, 2014)
+For instance, if an elderly individual completes an application for Medicaid on July 15, 2018, the look back period begins on that date and goes back 5 years to July 15, 2013 (or in California, back to Jan.
+15, 2015)

 The state in which you reside has an average monthly cost of $4,000 for nursing home care and you gifted $60,000 during the look-back period.
 This means you will be ineligible for Medicaid for 15 months. ($60,000 gifted divided by $4,000 average monthly cost = 15 months).